I am planning to have a great big celebration that includes a new look and a new website, and lots of goodies!

 ❀ AnnRe learned to knit and crochet as a young child and continues to pass on her love for these traditional and timeless hand crafts.
 Born and raised in the Detroit area, she now lives in Amish Indiana with her husband and son.
 You can find her work on Etsy: http://www.annrehandmade.etsy.com and you can also follow her on Facebook, Instagram, and Twitter.

-Get exclusive free shipping, sales, previews, and giveaways by signing up for the Insider emails.
+Get collection previews, exclusive products, and a 15% discount by signing up for the Insider emails.
 No spam, I promise!
 Click HERE now to sign up! ❀

 I have to be honest: I don’t make a lot of stuff for myself.
 I’m usually so busy making for others.
 This weeks Throwback Thursday post is one of my favorite projects, and one of the few things I made for myself…a Market Bag.